redis/redis-doc/topics/rediscli.md

 This is usually not an issue when using the CLI in interactive mode for testing, but you should be aware of this limitation.

-## Editing, history and completion
+## Editing, history, completion and hints

 Because `redis-cli` uses the
 [linenoise line editing library](http://github.com/antirez/linenoise), it